nhattVim/java.web.portable/README.md

 ### Database

 The application uses an H2 database.
 The database file is `testdb.mv.db`.
+Access `http://localhost:8080/h2` when run with jetty or `http://localhost:8080/webapp/h2` when run with tomcat and enter `jdbc:h2:file:./testdb` to view the database.